mrsrina/.config/README.md

 this is a personal dot config files, easy for post arch linux installation.

+also note, this is an entire own thinked brainlet desktop, i did some very stupid stuff, do not use if you do not want explode your rofi configs and foot stuff.....emowmeowmm meow meow

 ### showcases

 #### xdg, initialization and patches